Skyzser/discordMusicBot/README.md

 <h2>Setup Guide</h2>

 - Run <b>npm install</b> to install all dependencies.
-- Create an instance of Node.js in the folder by running <b>npm init</b> on the Terminal.
 - Create a <b>.env</b> file to store the Discord Bot Token.
 - <b>npm run dev</b> on Terminal to start running the bot.
 - P.S.
 May need to install nodemon: https://www.npmjs.com/package/nodemon